monsoonmaelstrom/book2/book2.md

 “The enemy of my enemy, as they say.”

 “Seeing the future?
 You didn’t think that was worth mentioning at any point?
 Ever?”
+I demand.

 “No. Why would I?”

-“Because it seems like something I should have known.”
+“Because it seems like something I should have known,” I snap.

 “Well, perhaps in the future you would be wise to be a little less sure of yourself when someone tells you something, daughter.”